Partitons of vertices and facets in trees and stacked simplicial complexes: Bijections between partitions of facets and of vertices

 \begin{corollary} Let $X$ be a tree, and $s \geq 1$.
-There is a bijection between partitions of the vertices into $r+1$ non-empty sets, each set $s+1$-scattered, and partitions of the edges into $r$ non-empty sets, each $s$-scattered. \end{corollary}
+There is a bijection between partitions of the vertices into $r+1$ non-empty parts, each part $s+1$-scattered, and partitions of the edges into $r$ non-empty parts, each $s$-scattered. \end{corollary}

 \begin{corollary} Let $X$ be a triangulation of a polygon and $s \geq 1$.
-There is a bijection between partitions of the vertices into $r+2$ non-empty sets, each set $s+1$-scattered, and partitions of the triangles into $r$ non-empty sets, each $s$-scattered. \end{corollary}
+There is a bijection between partitions of the vertices into $r+2$ non-empty parts, each part $s+1$-scattered, and partitions of the triangles into $r$ non-empty parts, each $s$-scattered. \end{corollary}